Catherine Hayes (soprano): Performances in Oceania and Asia (1854–1856)

 She gave concerts in the Sandwich Islands (present-day Hawaiian Islands), and arrived at Sydney in January 1854.
 Her arrival in Sydney caused "an excitement wholly unparalleled in the theatrical annals of this colony."
 Her performance at the Victoria Theatre on 3 October 1854 was enthusiastically received; in addition to her operatic performance, Sydney audiences very much appreciated her performances of ballads like "Home, Sweet Home" and "Oh, Steer My Bark to Erin's Isle."
 At a thronged 18 October 1854 sendoff for Hayes at Sydney's Circular Quay, Judge Sir Roger Therry declared that Hayes would be recalled by Sydneysiders with "admiration, respect, and esteem.".
-Hayes donated the proceeds of her final concert in Sydney to the Destitute Children's Asylum.
+Hayes donated the proceeds of her final concert in Sydney to the Asylum for Destitute Children at Randwick, which opened in 1858.

 The Age newspaper called Hayes' first concert in the Queen's Theatre, Melbourne, "a great event in our local history."
 After a tour through Geelong and Adelaide, she departed for Calcutta, where she disembarked in January 1855 and performed for the British colonial military there.
 Due to the poor economic situation in Calcutta, she left for Batavia (present-day Jakarta) and Singapore before returning to Australia, where she performed again in Sydney and Melbourne.